koor-tech/koor/SECURITY.md

 ### Embargo Policy

-The information members receive on cncf-rook-distributors-announce@lists.cncf.io must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
+The information members receive on the Koor Newletter must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
 This holds true until the public disclosure date/time that was agreed upon by the list.
 Members of the list and others may not use the information for anything other than